-With 10 farmers market sponsorships across the state, our team was out nearly every week, helping to spread the word about the "Double Up Bucks" program most markets participate in where eligible people can get twice the amount of fruits and vegetables when using their WIC and SNAP benefits as payment.
-Or providing information about the services at the Allen Neighborhood Center in Lansing.
+With ten farmers market sponsorships across the state, the MHP team was out nearly every week helping to spread the word about the Double Up Bucks program.
+Most markets participate, where eligible people can get twice the amount of fruits and vegetables when using their WIC and SNAP benefits as payment.
+The MHP team spent time providing information about the services at the Allen Neighborhood Center in Lansing.
 It's a non-profit organization that brings health-related programs and services to an underserved area.
 There's a clinic offering health education and outreach; suburban growing initiatives and an incubator kitchen for entry-level food entrepreneurs.
 Plus a free food pantry called the Breadbasket occurs every Monday!